2024 Arizona Republican presidential primary

-The 2024 Arizona Republican presidential primary will be held on March 19, 2024, as part of the Republican Party primaries for the 2024 presidential election.
-43 delegates to the 2024 Republican National Convention will be allocated on a winner-take-all basis.
-The contest will be held alongside primaries in Florida, Illinois, and Ohio.
+The 2024 Arizona Republican presidential primary was held on March 19, 2024, as part of the Republican Party primaries for the 2024 presidential election.
+43 delegates to the 2024 Republican National Convention were allocated on a winner-take-all basis.
+The contest was held alongside primaries in Florida, Illinois, Kansas, and Ohio.

 Background

 In the 2016 Republican presidential contest, Donald Trump won the Arizona primary with 46.0% of the vote, with his nearest opponent, Senator Ted Cruz, taking 27.6% of the vote.
 In the 2020 primaries, the Arizona Republican Party canceled their contest.

 Candidates

-Former president Donald Trump and former South Carolina governor and U.S. Ambassador to the United Nations Nikki Haley are the only main contenders to officially announce their candidacy so far, although Florida governor Ron DeSantis is widely expected to announce his candidacy as soon as May 2023.
+The filing deadline was December 11, 2023.
+The following candidates filed: